 I’m sure you can relate to this experience as you may sometimes live in a similar state of constant movement either by rushing about all day or by thinking about your to do lists or ruminating on what if scenarios.
 When you are constantly under stress in this way your body is in something called fight or flight mode, which means your sympathetic nervous system is up and running.

 When your SNS is running the show you’re secreting hormones that prevent you from resting, digesting, and healing.
-In fact, if you stay in fight or flight too long, you san end up getting fat and sick thanks to hormones like cortisol that promote fat accumulation (especially around the tummy!) and suppress immune function.
+In fact, if you stay in fight or flight too long, you can end up sick thanks to hormones like cortisol that suppress immune function.

 Cortisol signals to your body that you’re in danger and causes increased blood pressure, heart rate, and sugar breakdown.
 It also turns off the inflammatory response in the body, which you need to have in working order to prevent illness.
 What can happen, however, during times of intense stress is that your body is being constantly barraged by anti-inflammatory messages from cortisol, which means that you’re not fighting off any pathogens you may come into contact with during this time.